l3uddz/traktarr/README.md

 # Traktarr
-Script to add new TV series & movies to Sonarr/Radarr based on Trakt lists.
+Script to add new shows & movies to Sonarr/Radarr based on Trakt lists.

 # Requirements
 1. Python 3.5 or higher (`sudo apt install python3 python3-pip`).